Home Health Care Agencies

 Frequently Asked Questions

-There are 35 CMS-certified home health care agencies in the District of Columbia, offering a variety of services to meet seniors' needs.
+There are 35 CMS-certified home health care agencies in the District of Columbia, offering a range of services to meet senior needs.

-What agency oversees home health care providers in DC?
+Are there financial assistance programs for home health care in DC?

-What financial aid is available for home health care in DC?
+What oversight exists for home health care agencies in DC?

-How can I verify the quality of a home health care agency in DC?
+How can families find reputable home health care agencies in DC?

 Sources